Cosmic pluralism: Renaissance

+prior to his sentencing and execution.

 Enlightenment

 During the Scientific Revolution and the later Enlightenment, cosmic pluralism became a mainstream possibility.
 Bernard Le Bovier de Fontenelle's Entretiens sur la pluralité des mondes (Conversations on the Plurality of Worlds) of 1686 was an important work from this period, speculating on pluralism and describing the new Copernican cosmology.
 Pluralism was also championed by philosophers such as John Locke, astronomers such as William Herschel and even politicians, including John Adams and Benjamin Franklin.
 As greater scientific skepticism and rigour were applied to the question, it ceased to be simply a matter of philosophy and theology and was properly bounded by astronomy and biology.

 The French astronomer Camille Flammarion was one of the chief proponents of cosmic pluralism during the latter half of the nineteenth century.
 His first book, La pluralité des mondes habités (1862) was a great popular success, going through 33 editions in its first twenty years.
 Flammarion was one of the first people to put forward the idea that extraterrestrial beings were genuinely alien, and not simply variations of earthly creatures.